The mission of KSDS-FM is to present, preserve and promote the uniquely American art form that is Jazz.

 San Diego's Jazz 88.3 features specialty programs that concentrate on various sub-genres of the music, from Dixieland to

-Latin Jazz, from Swing and Big Band to World Music.
+Latin Jazz, from Swing and Big Band to West Coast Cool Jazz Music.
 There are several programs that highlight the rich pool of local talent, as well, and it is KSDS that

 gives both the many great San Diego musicians their greatest exposure and the local audience information about

 where they can be seen performing around the county.
 Additionally, KSDS offers a full Saturday night of Blues

 programming and special blues segments throughout the week.

 KSDS is free of commercial clutter, and mainly staffed by announcers who have a passion for the music and a

 deep knowledge that they share with the audience.
 Jazz is educational, energizing, multi-textured and

 Jazz is a true Art form, and it's presented live and spontaneously on KSDS, a rarity in the current